 Ellen received her bachelor’s degree in Chemistry from St. Olaf College in Northfield, Minnesota, where her coursework included several classes in analytical chemistry, biology and environmental sciences.
-Her first exposure to soil chemistry was through a summer research internship at the University of Idaho.
-Her research interests involve using advanced analytical techniques to detangle the complexity of molecular interactions in soil and water systems.
-When she is not doing research, she enjoys rock climbing, canyoneering, hiking, gardening, cooking, and knitting.
+Her first exposure to soil chemistry was through a summer research internship at the University of Idaho, where she studied heavy metal contamination in the Coeur d’Alene River Basin and the activity of an organic herbicide.
+At Colorado State, her work has focused on the role of organic matter (OM) chemistry in iron-OM interactions and wetland carbon processing.
+She is interested in the role of organic matter in improving soil health in agricultural systems.
+In her free time, she enjoys hiking, rock climbing, canyoneering, gardening, cooking, and knitting.

 Temperature effects on natural organic matter sorption to iron oxide coated minerals

 Natural organic matter (NOM) makes up the largest terrestrial pool of carbon and is twice the size of the atmospheric carbon pool.
 Understanding the processes that govern NOM stabilization and degradation are crucial for accurate modeling of carbon cycling and for predicting the impacts of climate change.
 Sorption to mineral surfaces has been implicated as an important mechanism for long-term preservation of NOM.
 Iron, the fourth most abundant element in Earth’s crust, creates oxide minerals and surface coatings that act as effective sorbents of NOM.
 While NOM sorption to iron oxides has been extensively investigated, less is known about how changes in climate, such as an increase in temperature, will affect sorption behavior.